openenergymonitor/emonpi/userguide.md

-# Using the EmonPi
+# Using the emonPi

-The guide details how to use the EmonPi, walking through setting up the software, accessing the emonpi measurement data, recording the data locally on the emonpi and forwarding the data to a remove server such as emoncms.org
+The guide details how to use the emonPi, walking through setting up the software, accessing the emonPi measurement data, recording the data locally on the emonpi and forwarding the data to a remove server such as emoncms.org

-Connect up power and ethernet to the emonpi, the emonpi LCD display will start by cycling through information about what is connected to the emonpi shield, how many CT's and temperature sensors.
-This information is being provided by the ATMega328 on board.
-Once the raspberrypi has booted up it will take over control of the LCD and show the status of ethernet connectivity.
-With Ethernet connected it will show the IP address of the emonpi on your local network.
+Connect up 5V DC power via mini-USB socket (at least 1.2A adapter recomeded) and Ethernet to the emonpi, the emonpi LCD display will start by cycling through information about what is connected to the emonPi, how many CT current sensors, AC voltage measurement adatper and temperature sensors.
+This information is being provided by the ATmega328 microcontroller on the emonPi.
+Once the Raspberry Pi has booted up it will take over control of the LCD and show the status of Ethernet connectivity.
+With Ethernet connected it will show the IP address of the emonPi on your local network.

-Enter the IP address shown in your browser address bar.
+Enter the IP address shown in your web browser address bar.

-This will bring up the emonpi login.
+This will bring up the emonPi Emoncms login.
 Select register to create a user, enter a username, email and password twice to create the administrator account.

-Development: create custom emonpi login without email address requirement, emonpi graphic and title, and automatic single account creation (automatically disable ability to create further accounts)
+Development: create custom emonPi login without email address requirement, emonpi graphic and title, and automatic single account creation (automatically disable ability to create further accounts)

 ![Create account](files/guide-createaccount.png)

 Once logged in you will see the user profile page on which you can change your username, password and other user settings.

-In the top navigation menu click on *Nodes* to bring up a live view of the emonpi measurement data *node 15* by default and any other nodes on the default rfm69 network (433Mhz, group 210).
-The emonpi data should refresh every 5 seconds.
+In the top navigation menu click on *Nodes* to bring up a live view of the emonpi measurement data *node 15* by default and any other nodes on the default RFM69 network (433Mhz, group 210).
+The emonPi data should refresh every 5 seconds.

 ![EmonPi nodes](files/guide-nodes.png)

-Under the hood here we have data being read from the emonpi shield serial connection with a piece of software called emonhub and then forwarded using MQTT to the local installation of emoncms which provides the GUI, data storage and visualisation.
-The important thing to note is that the information for decoding, scaling and naming the node data is stored in the emonhub.conf configuration file.
+Under the hood here we have data being sent in [JeeLabs RF12 Packet Format](http://jeelabs.org/2011/06/09/rf12-packet-format-and-design/) from the ATmega328 on the emonPi shield to the Pi's internal serial port on the GPIO (/dev/ttyAMA0).
+On the Pi the data is read from the serial port and decoaded using a Python script called [emonHub](https://github.com/emonhub/emonhub/) and then forwarded using MQTT to the local installation of Emoncms which provides the GUI, data storage and visualisation.
+The important thing to note is that the information for decoding, scaling and naming the node data is stored in the emonhub.conf configuration file. emonHub also handles forwarding the data to a remote Emoncms server e.g [http://emoncms.org](http://emoncms.org)

-The emonhub.conf configuration file can be accessed from within emoncms by clicking on the EmonHub tab in the top menu.
+The emonhub.conf configuration file can be accessed from within Emoncms by clicking on the EmonHub tab in the top menu.

 ![emonhubconf.png](files/emonhubconf.png)

-You can also view the emonhub log using the in-browser log viewer, click on log viewer to bring up a snapshot of the emonhub log.
+You can view the emonhub log using the in-browser log viewer, click on log viewer to bring up a snapshot of the emonhub log.
+This is useful for debugging.

 ![emonhubconf.png](files/emonhubconf.png)